Set Current Location

 Philadelphia Zoo is one of the oldest zoos in the nation.
 Founded in 1874, this 42-acre (17-hectare) sanctuary on the Schuylkill River bank is home to over 100 species of rare and exotic fauna.
 Explore the Carnivore Kingdom, Reptile Exercise Yard, Monkey Junction, Small Mammal House, the Big Cat Crossing and other exhibits, and acquaint yourself with wildlife and their conservation.
 They shelter the Brazilian Agouti, Carribean Flamingo, and endangered species like the Micronesian Kingfisher, Western Lowland Gorrila and Panamanian Golden Frog.
 Visitors can also follow their interesting trails like Treetop or Great Ape.
 Children can enjoy river boat rides, safaris and the Amazon Rainforest Carousel.
 A viist is a great activity for school groups, campers, families and friends.

-Please Touch Museum is a must visit when in town.
+Please Touch Museum is a must-visit when in town.
 Located in Memorial Hall, it features whimsical installations, interactive exhibits and optical illusions.
 Create music with your feet by stepping on the Walking Piano, meet characters from Alice in Wonderland, cross rivers in the rainforest and manoeuvre a flying machine.
 Visitors can attend activities and programs on various topics, from history to science, in an educational yet fun way.
-Make a pit stop at their Please Taste Café, or attend a folk performance or puppet show at their theater.
-A popular attraction among children is their wooden carousel and yearly themed Storybook Ball where their favorite fairytales come alive.
+Make a pit stop at their Please Taste Café, or attend a folk performance or puppet show at their theatre.
+A popular attraction among children is their wooden carousel and yearly themed Storybook Ball where their favourite fairy tales come alive.